alirezadir/Machine-Learning-Interviews/ml-system-design.md

 ## 1. Problem Formulation
    - What does it mean?
+    - Translate an abstract problem into an ML problem (identify it e.g. as binary classification, multi-classification, unsupervised learning, etc)
    - Use cases
    - Requirements
    - Assumptions
    - Do we need ML to solve this problem?
    -   Trade off between impact and cost
         -   Costs: Data collection, data annotation, compute
         - if Yes, we choose an ML system to design.
 If No, follow a general system design flow.

 ## 2. Metrics (Offline and Online)
   - Offline metrics